-This Ekadashi is so powerful that if one who is unable to fast simply follows the practices as mentioned herein, s/he is elevated to the heavenly planets, along with all their forefathers.
+This Ekadasi is so powerful that if one who is unable to fast simply follows the practices as mentioned herein, s/he is elevated to the heavenly planets, along with all their forefathers.

-‘Oh Maharaj Yudhisthira,Lord Sri Krishna concluded, “…these were the words of prajapathi Brahma to his son Narad Muni concerning the incalculable glories of this Kamika Ekadashi, which removes all sins.
+‘Oh Maharaj Yudhisthira,Lord Sri Krishna concluded, “…these were the words of prajapathi Brahma to his son Narad Muni concerning the incalculable glories of this Kamika Ekadasi, which removes all sins.

 This sacred day nullifies even the sin of killing a brahmana or the sin of killing an unborn child in the womb, and it promotes one to the spiritual world by making one supremely meritorious.

-However, one should NOT think beforehand that one can kill a Brahmin or other innocent folk and then go unpunished simply by hearing of this Ekadashi.
+However, one should NOT think beforehand that one can kill a Brahmin or other innocent folk and then go unpunished simply by hearing of this Ekadasi.

 Such knowing commission of sin is an abomination.

-Whosoever hears these glories of the Kamika Ekadashi with faith becomes free of all sins and returns home, back to Godhead – Vishnu-loka, Vaikuntha.
+Whosoever hears these glories of the Kamika Ekadasi with faith becomes free of all sins and returns home, back to Godhead – Vishnu-loka, Vaikuntha.

-Thus ends the narration of the glories of the Shravana-krshna Ekadashi, or Kamika Ekadashi, from the Brahma-Vaivarta Purana.
+Thus ends the narration of the glories of the Shravana-krshna Ekadashi, or Kamika Ekadasi, from the Brahma-Vaivarta Purana.

 Click here to know – “How to observe ekadasi as per Srila Prabhupada’s instructions?”